-The #ScreentimeBU conference aims to provide an opportunity for researchers in the field of digital media and communication to exchange their attitudes, stances, and opinions on the heated issues haunting today’s media landscape.
-By showcasing their insightful research, the scholars at the conference can inform people of the latest research accomplishments, communicate with colleagues on critical topics, as well as hint at future research directions in the communication fields.
+In the past, the #ScreentimeBU conference aims to provide an opportunity for researchers in the field of digital media and communication to exchange their attitudes, stances and opinions on the heated issues haunting today’s media landscape.
+By showcasing their insightful researches, the scholars at the conference can inform people of the latest research accomplishments, communicate with colleagues on critical topics, as well as hint at future research directions in the communication fields.

 This year’s theme

-This upcoming summer, we are welcoming the conference’s fourth success in a row.
+This upcoming summer, we are welcoming the conference’s fifth opening.

-Going off from this year’s theme above, we offer the following tentative topics, the research papers under which are deemed eligible for submission.
+Going off from the rough explications of this year’s theme above, we offer the following tentative topics, the research papers under which are deemed eligible for submission.
 If there is any other relevant topic which we haven’t covered but you think is applicable, you are also more than welcomed to submit your research.